mdpizana/TWDS/README.md

 7.  ### **Gas station :**

-    1. An occupied Gas Station provides Adrenaline to members of the occupying Clan, needed to allow Formations to march over the battlefield.
+    1. An occupied Gas Station 142Rvides Adrenaline to members of the occupying Clan, needed to allow Formations to march over the battlefield.

 8.  ### **Hospital :**